barbarer/py4e-int/_sources/functions/pogil.rst

     # function call
     main()

 .. note::

-   Use a slice [start:end] to get a substring from a string.
-It will start with the character at the start index and end with the character at index end - 1.
-You can leave off the start and it will default to 0.
-You can leave off the end and it will default to length of the string.
+   Use a slice [start:end] to get a slice (substring) from a string.
+It will return a new string starting at the start index and including all the characters up to the end index - 1.

+.. fillintheblank:: funct_fitb_start_slice_def
+    :practice: T

+    What index will the slice (substring) start with if the start index isn't specified?

+    - :0: A slice starts at index 0 if the start isn't specified.
+      :.*: Look at the code above and try again.

+.. mchoice:: funt_mc_end_slice
+   :practice: T

+   What index is the default end index if it isn't specified in a slice?

+   -   0

+       -   This is the default start index

+   -   -1 (the index of the last character)

+       -   Since a slice does not include the index at the end this would stop at the second to last character in the string

+   -  the length of the string

+      +   The slice returns a string with all the characters from the start to the end minus one.
+That is the same as the length of the string minus one.

 .. fillintheblank:: funct_fitb_len_string
+    :practice: T

     What built-in function tells you the number of characters in a string?